iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I hope your entire organization gets chlamydia.
+Then I'll develop an app to track you.<br> :date: __2020-10-02 00:28:14__

+> Keep this trashy invasion of privacy off my screens<br> :date: __2020-10-01 19:12:43__

+> Doesn't run daily or even weekly checks.
+Have been in contact with the developers previously about this issue which so far can only be rectified by uninstalling then reinstalling.
+I am wondering if it stops checking forever even if you only briefly turn off bluetooth, instead of ensuring that connection..<br> :date: __2020-09-30 10:59:39__

+> Not sure why I was prompted to download an app that provides notifications for Virginia when I am way over on the west coast.
+Downloading one from Nevada I guess since it's the closest I can find to Oregon.
+Seems like this system is fragmented and dysfunctional, as well intended as it may possibly see.. still.
+I'll participate and play along until I'm otherwise inclined.<br> :date: __2020-09-28 21:39:26__

+> Wow makes you turn on bluetooth and is a complete invasion of privacy.
+Stay home and hide if you are scared of COVID<br> :date: __2020-09-28 03:49:54__

+> I don't have answer<br> :date: __2020-09-27 09:17:05__

 > No notifications ever.
 Yet, I've found out via the media or exposed and positive testers when they mention it.
 VA needs to put in some additional work on the app.<br> :date: __2020-09-23 04:41:33__

 > Malware possibilities<br> :date: __2020-09-22 01:13:30__